Emirates Arabian Horse Society Show Rules

 Total Adjusted Score | DROPPING HIGH & LOW SCORES– High and low scores in each individual category will be eliminated from the preliminary accumulated score for each entry prior to the announcement of total score.
 Should an entry receive an identical low and/or high score from more than one judge, only one of the identical scores will be eliminated in order to correctly tabulate the total entry score.
 The tabulated scores (with the high and low category scores removed) of each judge will then be added together for the Total Adjusted Score.
 The horse receiving the highest Total Adjusted Score in each class will be declared the class winner.
 The horse receiving the second highest Total Adjusted Score will be declared the second place winner, and so on.
 It is highly recommended that High & Low scores be dropped at all International Level shows that utilize at least five (5) judges adjudicating at one time.

 Tie Breaker Rules for Qualifying Classes - In the case of a tie (identical cumulative scores for two or more entries) in any qualifying class in which points awarded, the horse awarded the higher points for TYPE shall be declared the winner.
 Should the points for TYPE be the same, the horse receiving the higher points for MOVEMENT shall be declared the winner.
-Should the horses further prove to be tied in points for both TYPE and MOVEMENT, the horse receiving the higher Total Score from the designated Call Judge in that class shall be deemed the winner.
+Should the horses further prove to be tied in points for both TYPE and MOVEMENT, the horse receiving the higher Total Score from a designated Call Judge in that class shall be deemed the winner.
+Should a tie not broken, the tied horses in question will be asked to return to the ring in order to be deemed the winner by the same designated Call Judge.
+The organizer will choose a designated Call Judge by ballot.

 CHAMPION AWARDS – Champions will be awarded to GOLD, SILVER & BRONZE winners.